 p.
 36, lines 723-726 — In introducing Figure 18, the authors write that "the conventional way of visualizing the results of perceptual recalibration experiments wrongly suggests…".
 I find this a bit misleading, though, since Figure 18 shows the characteristics of the stimuli; it does not visualize the results.

-We have removed this point, as it was an aside and one of the few place we felt we could cut without much loss of information.
+We have removed this point, as it was an aside and one of the few places we felt we could cut without much loss of information.
 We note that our point here is not that we are visualizing results differently (we’re not; we’re intentionally following the standard of the field when we present the results).
 Rather, we’re making a point about how thinking about PR studies in terms of a single continuum is misleading.
 Regardless of whether experimenters plot their results along a single cue dimension, listeners might use all available cues, and that can really change how one ought to interpret the result (e.g., in a separate paper we are finding that evidence that would appear as rejecting changes in decision-making if one falsely assumes a single cue dimension is actually not evidence against decision-making if one correctly recognizes that listeners draw on multiple cues.

 p.
 62, lines 1203-1204 — The authors write that "existing findings [suggest] that no single change mechanisms can explain the full variety of adaptive responses that humans exhibit."
 I don't think this has been shown, though; the current manuscript just argues that any one of three mechanisms can explain shifts in phonetic category boundaries.
 I'd encourage the authors to provide some references for this claim.